 Why is My First Medicare Bill So High?

 Social Security bills you for your Part B premiums quarterly.
 Your bill may also include premiums for past months.
-This happens if you’re getting your first bill, you missed a payment, or your premium changed.
+This happens if you’re getting your first bill, missed a payment, or your premium changed.

 So, if you are wondering, “Why is my first Medicare bill for 5 months,” that’s why.